 The starting point for any application deployment in AWS is a secure, reliable and automated foundation.
 Security in AWS requires a multi-tier approach that starts at the foundation and is applied at every tier of an application.

 By executing on WWT’s Cloud Foundation services offering through AWS, Jersey Mike’s was significantly enhanced its security posture with better data protection and compliance.
 It also has can more consistently apply security policies across its cloud environment, all while simplifying management and operations.

 Reliability, performance efficiency and cost optimization

-The use of EKS and Fargate provides a stable and scalable infrastructure for Jersey Mike’s mobile application.
-They are able to meet heavy user demand, optimize their cloud spend and reduce the operational burden on their cloud team.
+Using AWS EKS and Fargate provides a stable and scalable infrastructure for Jersey Mike’s mobile application.
+The company is now able to meet heavy user demand, optimize its cloud spend and reduce operational burdens on its cloud team.

 In addition, the team followed best practices and designed the architecture across multiple Availability Zones to ensure uptime in case of underlying infrastructure issues.

-At WWT, we believe that informing customers and knowledge sharing is required for any successful project, particularly in the cloud space.
-One of our goals is to teach our customers so they can easily maintain the environment once our tasks are complete.
+WWT believes that education and knowledge-sharing with the customer are central to any successful project.
+This is particularly true in the cloud space.
+In each cloud engagement, one of our key goals is to teach the customers how to manage and maintain their cloud environment once our tasks are complete.

 Throughout the duration of the project, Jersey Mike’s and WWT met daily to discuss progress, challenges and successes.
 In addition to daily infrastructure meetings, more in-depth training sessions were conducted to make sure Jersey Mike's felt comfortable taking control of the environment post-deployment.
 For example, training included a walkthrough on creating VPC infrastructure with CloudFormation.